Watasenia-luciferin 2-monooxygenase

-Thus, the two substrates of this enzyme are Watasenia luciferin and O_{2}, whereas its 3 products are oxidized Watasenia luciferin, CO_{2}, and hn.
+The two substrates of this enzyme are Watasenia luciferin and oxygen.
+Its products are oxidized Watasenia luciferin, carbon dioxide, and a photon of light.

+The structure of the Watasenia luciferin is similar to that of coelenterazine, another common luciferin, but with sulfate groups attached to each phenolic oxygen atom.
+The corresponding reaction for Renilla-luciferin 2-monooxygenase is:

-This enzyme belongs to the family of oxidoreductases, specifically, those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
+Watasenia luciferin belongs to the family of oxidoreductases, specifically, those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O with the incorporation of one atom of oxygen (internal monooxygenases o internal mixed-function oxidases).
 The systematic name of this enzyme class is Watasenia-luciferin:oxygen 2-oxidoreductase (decarboxylating).
 This enzyme is also called Watasenia-type luciferase.